-But good criticism is rare because it hinges on the critic having a strong sense of themselves without forgetting to put the reader first.
+Good criticism is rare because it hinges on the critic having a strong sense of themselves without forgetting to put the reader first.
 If a critic loves chocolate, but the reader loves vanilla, a good critic can covey the vanilla-ness of a cone of ice-cream sufficiently well for vanilla loving readers to realize they want one.
 Since a critic doesn’t know his reader, s/he should be assuming many different kinds of readers and writing with sufficient care so they all think he’s writing for them.
-For example, I was ready to leave the film 300 after 20 minutes (it was amazing for that long, and then suddenly quite boring for me) – but my experience wouldn’t prevent me from recommending it to young men aged 13-21 of any sexual preference who don’t mind fantastically produced cartoon violence, as it’s the best film ever made for them (as perhaps Conan the Barbarian was when I fit that profile decades ago).
+For example, I was ready to leave the film 300 after 20 minutes (it was amazing for that long, and then suddenly quite boring) – but my experience wouldn’t prevent me from recommending it to young men aged 13-21 of any sexual preference who don’t mind fantastically produced cartoon violence, as it’s the best film ever made for them (as perhaps Conan the Barbarian was when I fit that profile decades ago).

 Why review averages are often useless